sympy/sympy/doc/src/guides/custom-functions.md

 what exact behavior you want.

 (custom-functions-function-subclass)=
-## Creating a custom function
+## Creating a Custom Function

 The basic way to create a custom function is to subclass {class}`~.Function`.
 The name of the subclass will be the name of the function.
-Different methods should then e defined on this subclass, depending on what functionality you want to provide.
+Different methods should then be defined on this subclass, depending on what functionality you want to provide.

 As a motivating example for this document, let's create a custom function